 Weber Gallagher is committed to achieving and maintaining diversity within its attorney and staff ranks and seeks to build on the foundation of inclusiveness established by the firm’s founders.
-A core value at Weber Gallagher is its belief that diversity and inclusion means total acceptance of the unique perspectives and experiences we all bring as we work to development the best possible legal solutions for our valued clients.
+A core value at Weber Gallagher is its belief that diversity and inclusion means total acceptance of the unique perspectives and experiences we all bring as we work to develop the best possible legal solutions for our valued clients.

 Weber Gallagher maintains a workforce that reflects the diverse composition of our society and provides an environment that promotes diversity and inclusion.
 Real diversity and inclusion involve more than simply acknowledging differences.
 We further acknowledge that respecting individual differences will not only benefit our firm by creating a competitive edge and increasing work productivity, but we also best serve our clients by providing top-notch legal solutions with perspectives that only come from accepting different viewpoints instead of just business as usual.